barrel/shopify-vite/packages/vite-plugin-shopify/README.md

       additionalEntrypoints: [],
       // Specifies the file name of the snippet that loads your assets
       snippetFile: 'vite-tag.liquid',
+      // This snippet outputs the URL for the given entrypoint
+      snippetAssetFile: false,
      // Specifies whether to append version numbers to your production-ready asset URLs in `snippetFile`
       versionNumbers: false,
      // Enables the creation of Cloudflare tunnels during dev, allowing previews from any device